ddieruf/cloudflare-client-csharp/README.md

 # cloudflare-client-csharp

-This is a C# client of the endpoints that I needed for v4 of the [CloudFlare api](https://api.cloudflare.com/).
+This is a C# .NETStandard 2.1 client of the endpoints that I needed for v4 of the [CloudFlare api](https://api.cloudflare.com/).

 ## Endpoints Implemented